sudhanshu7277/git-push---set-upstream-origin-iris-code-test-Sudhanshu-Jain/README.md

 Install packages: `npm install`
 Run api (back end): `npm run start`

+added cors in the api package json as dependency to resolve CORS error, when fetching subdivisions data on the front end.

 Check the api is up and running by using:
 `curl http://localhost:3000/v1/subdivisions`